Health and Safety

 - Safety Log: this is a hard copy manual in which members are asked to record any incidents of concern.
 The log is kept in the Club Hut and reviewed regularly at committee meetings.
 Remedial actions are recorded in the log where appropriate.

 - Detailed Operating Instructions for race management teams and patrol boat crews are provided here and in hard copy form (on laminated sheets) in the Club Hut.
 Names of qualified First Aiders are also available in this format.
 Waterborne Activity Risk Assessments play an important part in managing sailing events.
-A copy of the assessment Forms and Guide are available here Risk Assessment Forms
+A copy of the assessment Forms and Guide are available here Waterborne Risk Assessment Forms

 - Our Safeguarding Policy.
 The Club considers that the safety and welfare of children is paramount and adheres to the RYA's Safeguarding policy and guidance.
 For the purposes of this, and as defined by the Children Act 1989, WWSC considers anyone under the age of 18 to be a child.
-Jen Watkins is the nominated Club Welfare Officer and any queries should be addressed to her.
+Camilla Green is the nominated Club Welfare Officer and any queries should be addressed to her.
 The policy can be downloaded here Safeguarding Policy.